-Cooking Class In Rome
+Cooking Class in Rome

 On our last trip to Rome my husband planned and scheduled us a day of cooking class in Rome Italy with the well known Chef Fabio Bongianni (read more about Chef Fabio) .
 Really sounds exciting right?
 Honestly, strangely enough, I was not to thrilled at first.
 I mean of course I wanted to meet Chef Fabio (no girls he is not the Fabio with the long hair that adorned Romance novel covers) he is an amazing chef with great reviews.
 And I did want to learn about Italian cuisine.
 But… I can cook, I swear, but I don’t.
 In any case, Kevin does all the cooking.
-It’s not that I can’t, it is just that I have a husband who loves to cook and took over the kitchen several years ago.
+It’s not that I can’t, it is just that I have a husband who loves wine, great restaurants and to cook and took over the kitchen several years ago.
 Seriously, tell me what women would not allow this to happen too?
 However, I’m the baker in the family, at least I have that going for me.
 So when he wanted to go and take local cooking classes in Rome Italy I felt a little out of my element.
 But at least it was Italian food, that I know!
 I was definitely up to learn to cook Italian food in a group cooking lesson, especially to make pasta the authentic Roman Italian way.

 A Cooking Day In Rome Begins At The Roman Market